A snapshot overview of schools in Rio de Janeiro that are considered (although not necessarily chosen) by English-speaking expat parents.

-School developed curriculum/IB Diploma/Exame Nacional do Ensino Médio (ENEM); ages 2-18; co-ed; day; independent; privately owned; 370 pupils
+School developed curriculum/ IB Diploma/ Exame Nacional do Ensino Médio (ENEM); ages 2-18; co-ed; day; independent; privately owned; 370 students

 Lycée Moliere (French School)

 Located in modern buildings in the historic part of the city and offering the official French curriculum adapted for the Brazilian environment.
 Open to all nationalities but 25 per cent of pupils are French with roughly a further 40 per cent Franco-Brazilian.
 Classes almost all taught in French but English taught from primary level.
-Accredited by the Agence pour l’enseignement francais a l’étranger.
+Accredited by the French Ministry of Education and supported Agence pour l’enseignement francais a l’étranger (AEFE).